lsst/afw/doc/lsst.afw.multiband/multiband.rst

 MultibandMaskedImage
 ====================

-`MultibandMaskedImage` is different from the other multiband classes in that it does not have an `array` property, since it is actually a collection of three arrays: `image` is a `MultibandImage`, `mask` is a `MultibandMask`, and `variance` is a `MultibandImage` that describes the variance of the
+`MultibandMaskedImage` is different from most other multiband classes in that it does not have an `array` property, since it is actually a collection of three arrays: `image` is a `MultibandImage`, `mask` is a `MultibandMask`, and `variance` is a `MultibandImage` that describes the variance of the